 2. Snapdragon (Antirrhinum majus)

-Named for the resemblance of its flowers to a dragon snout, snapdragon produces full spikes of these colorful, two-lipped blossoms throughout the summer.
-A variety of cultivars provide many color combinations and heights.
+Another bitter beauty, this flower is named for the resemblance of its flowers to a dragon’s snout.
+Snapdragon produces full spikes of these colorful, two-lipped blossoms throughout the summer.
+A variety of cultivars provides many color combinations and heights.

 Snapdragon does not tolerate heat and needs moist, rich, well-drained soil in full to part sun.
 Learn more about growing snapdragons.